Magnific7/Instagram-clone/README.md

 * See my profile with all my pictures.
 * Follow other users and see their pictures on my timeline.
 * Like a picture and leave a comment on it.

+## Admin Abilities
+These are the behaviours/features that the application implements for use by the admin.

+Admin should:
+* Sign in to the instagram
+* Create new images for showcasing
+* Delete images
+* Update image post details.